 Mandatory Texas Board of Nursing Background Check

-The School of Nursing requires that each applicant complete a criminal background check during the application process through the Texas Board of Nursing (BON).
+The School of Nursing requires that each applicant complete a criminal background check through the Texas Board of Nursing (BON).
 Following review, the BON reports directly to the applicant by mail.
-If accepted, applicants must show this verification of the background check by the BON.
+If accepted, applicants must show clearance by the BON prior to enrollment in nursing courses.
 In the event that the applicant was required to petition for a declaratory order, a copy of the declaratory order must be presented to the BSN program chair.
 This BON documentation is a mandatory requirement for acceptance/enrollment in the program.

 Criminal Background Check Procedure

-Texas residents.
-Texas residents will be notified by the school of nursing (SON) via email with permission/direction for fingerprinting about 30 days after the application deadline.
+Texas Residents.
+Texas residents will receive directions for fingerprinting from the School of Nursing (SON) via email approximately 30 to 60 days after the application deadline.
 Applicants will have 10 days from the date of the notification to complete the fingerprint screening by the designated office.
-Fingerprint screening cannot be done in advance of the email notification which identifies the individual as an applicant to the University of Incarnate Word School of Nursing.
+Fingerprint screening cannot be done in advance of the email notification which identifies the individual as an applicant to the University of the Incarnate Word School of Nursing.

 The applicant should be aware that answering “yes” to any of the following will require the applicant to petition for a declaratory order.

-F. been sentenced to serve jail or prison time?
-Court-ordered confinement?
+G. been sentenced to serve jail time, prison time, or court-ordered confinement?

-Additional questions and details on required documentation may be found at http://www.bon.state.tx.us/olv/pdfs/DOapp.pdf
+Additional questions and details on required documentation may be found at the Texas Board of Nursing Website.

 Applicants who believe they have a reportable background should promptly file/petition for a declaratory order as soon as possible.
 Also promptly file/petition if there is a history of addiction or mental illness.
 If a record of criminal conduct is received by the BON an application for a Declaratory Order must be filed.
 Processing the application may require 4 or more months.
 Delay in receiving clearance may exclude the applicant from acceptance/enrollment in the nursing program.